-Azure Blueprint Automation: Payment Processing for PCI DSS-compliant environments
+Azure Security and Compliance Blueprint - PCI DSS-compliant Payment Processing environments

 The Payment Processing for PCI DSS-Compliant Environments provides guidance for the deployment of a PCI DSS-compliant Platform-as-a-Service (PaaS) environment suitable for handling sensitive payment card data.
 It showcases a common reference architecture and is designed to simplify adoption of Microsoft Azure.
 This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.

 This blueprint is designed to help meet the requirements of stringent Payment Card Industry Data Security Standards (PCI DSS 3.2) for the collection, storage, and retrieval of payment card data.
 It demonstrates the proper handling of credit card data (including card number, expiration, and verification data) in a secure, compliant multi-tier environment deployed as an end-to-end Azure-based PaaS solution.
 For more information about PCI DSS 3.2 requirements and this solution, see PCI DSS Requirements - High-Level Overview.

 This blueprint is intended to serve as a foundation for customers to better understand the specific requirements, and should not be used as-is in a production environment.
 Deploying an application into this environment without modification is not sufficient to completely meet the requirements of a PCI DSS-compliant solution for a custom solution.
 Please note the following:

 - This blueprint provides a baseline to help customers use Microsoft Azure in a PCI DSS-compliant manner.

 - Achieving PCI DSS-compliance requires that an accredited Qualified Security Assessor (QSA) certify a production customer solution.